ucc23/ucc/_clusters/ubc17a.md

 glat: -17.77692
 r50: 55.2
 plx: 2.763
-UTI: "0.52"
+UTI: "0.55"
-UTI_COLOR: "#fcfee5"
+UTI_COLOR: "#f8fce0"
 UTI_C_N_COL: "#dbf0ca"
 UTI_C_dens_COL: "#f7fcde"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#e5f4ce"
+UTI_C_lit_COL: "#cbe9c9"
 UTI_C_dup_COL: "#dbf0ca"
 UTI_C_N: 0.72
 UTI_C_dens: 0.56
 UTI_C_C3: 1.0
-UTI_C_lit: 0.67
+UTI_C_lit: 0.79
 UTI_C_dup: 0.72
 UTI_summary: |
     <b>UBC 17 a</b> is a moderately populated, moderately dense object of very high C3 quality.
 It is located at a very close distance from the Sun, below the mid-plane.
-It is moderately studied in the literature.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
+It is well-studied in the literature.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 55.2